krajzeg/hiff/README.md

 * **ignoreComments** (default: true) - if true, comments will be stripped from both pieces of HTML before looking for changes, effectively ignoring them completely.
 * **ignore** (default: []) - a list of JQuery selectors for nodes that you want to ignore when comparing, e.g. `['.ad', 'div[ignore="true"]']`.
 All changes to the attributes or contents of nodes matching the selectors will be ignored.
 * **ignoreText** (default: []) - a list of selectors for nodes whose text content you want to ignore.
 This will only ignore changes to existing text - structural changes like adding a new text node where there wasn't any will still be reported.
 You can also set this option to `true` to ignore content of *all* text nodes.
+* **tagComparison** - used to tweak the comparison logic, see "Advanced configuration" below

 ### Change objects